mozilla/gecko-dev/remote/doc/Prefs.md

 Defines the remote protocols that are active.
 Available protocols are, WebDriver BiDi (`1`), and CDP (`2`).
-Multiple protocols can be activated at the same time by using bitwise or with the values.
-Defaults to `3` (WebDriver BiDi and CDP).
+Multiple protocols can be activated at the same time by using bitwise or with the values, such as `3` for both protocols.
+Defaults to `1` (WebDriver BiDi).

 ### `remote.experimental.enabled`